Originally posted on 12/06/2015

 Finger Kites (via That Artist Woman)

-These cute finger kites are a great way to show off your kids’ art and fun for little hands to hold.
+Make a cute finger kite, they are a great way to show off your kids’ art and fun for little hands to hold.
+These kites are smaller than the usual kite, so they only fly about a meter high but the kids still love them!

 Butterfly Kites (via Creative Jewish Mom)

-Use colorful tissue paper to create shapes like these adorable butterfly kites.
+Use colorful tissue paper as your kite decoration material.
+You’ll be able to create different shapes like these adorable butterfly kites.

 Simple Paper Kite (via Made by Joel)